blualg/m-ovito/doc/manual/reference/rendering/opengl_renderer.rst

 Transparency rendering method
   Selects the method for rendering semi-transparent objects when they overlap with each other.
-  See the :ref:`viewport settings <application_settings.viewports.graphics_implementation>` for more information on the available options.
+  See :ref:`viewports.configure_graphics_dialog` for more information on the available choices.

 .. seealso::